duizendstra/apps-script-template/.idx/airules.md

 CONTEXT:

 - project_description: |
   A Google Apps Script (GAS) web application developed using modern JavaScript (V8 runtime) and managed locally with the Clasp CLI tool.
 The project, with code primarily located in `gas/`, implements a Lunch Ordering system.
 It interacts with Google Workspace services (Calendar, Sheets, Groups, Email) via dedicated manager modules created using a Factory Function pattern.
 A simple user interface (`gas/index.html`) allows manual triggering of core processes for testing.
-Development primarily occurs in Project IDX, utilizing Nix for environment setup.
+Development primarily occurs in Project IDX, utilizing Nix for environment setup. **See `SETUP.md` for initial setup and `README.md` for workflow and project details.**
 - tech_stack: |
   - Google Apps Script (Server-side JavaScript, V8 Runtime, Global Scope)
   - Client-side HTML, CSS, JavaScript (`gas/index.html`)